Malik-Naeem-Awan/QA_Challenge_p/README.md

 - Other non relevant features testing. e.g (payment, widrawals)
 - Third party API integrations or dependencies.
 - Non functional testing of the entire platform as a whole.
+- Static testing or white box test techniques

 ---

 ### Test Types
+- Static review of the implemented software feature.
 - Manual test everything to add by default human factor for usability and user experience testing.
 - Automated E2E tests to cover main flow of feature.
 - API testing to test backend stability and functionality.